IGEL-Community/IGEL-Custom-Partitions/CP_Source/Apps/Nutanix_Frame/README.md

 # Frame IGEL Custom Profiles

-To get started, read each of the following profiles to see which sounds like the right fit for you, then import it into the IGEL UMS following the instructions below.
+To get started, read each of the following profiles to see which sounds like the right fit for you and then import it into the IGEL UMS following the instructions below.

 ## Basic Frame App Profile
 ```js